 Both internal and external pupils wishing to enter the Sixth Form will be expected to have met the same minimum academic entry requirements for the Sixth Form.
-These are that pupils will have achieved at least five 4-9 GCSEs, including English Language and Maths.
+These are that pupils will have achieved at least five 5-9 GCSEs, including English Language and Maths.
 Students who do not achieve a grade 4 in either English or Maths will be required to take a re-sit.
 Students cannot re-sit both English and Maths.

 In addition to the Sixth Form's minimum academic entry requirements, pupils will need to satisfy the prerequisites of the courses for which they are applying.
 If either internal or external applicants fail to meet the minimum course requirements, they will be given the option of pursuing any alternative courses for which they do meet the minimum academic requirements.
 To study a subject at A level, a grade 6 is required in that subject (or a similar subject for A level subjects which are not currently studied at GCSE).
-To study a BTEC award we require five higher grade passes (4-9), including GCSE English Language and GCSE Maths.
+To study a L3 BTEC/ AAQ award or equivalent we require five higher grade passes (5-9), including GCSE English Language and GCSE Maths.
+Students must study at least one A level alongside their BTEC/AAQ awards so that the guided learning hours meets the equivalent of three A levels.

-Course requirements are published annually on the school's website.
+Specific course requirements are published annually on the school's website in the online prospectus.